 That’s just to get started with a basic Snowflake Masking Policy!
 If you want to apply different types, like a partial mask, time stamp, UDF, etc. then you’ll need to refer back to the documentation again.
 To get more advanced with Snowflake tag-based or row-level policy, you’ll need another deep dive.

-The big kicker here is the amount of time it takes to code not only the initial policies, but to update them and test them.
-No matter how good anyone is at SnowSQL, there’s always room for human error that can lead (at best) to frustration and (at worst) to dangerous levels of data access.
+The big kicker here is the amount of time it takes to code not only the initial policies, but to update them and test them over time.
+No matter how good anyone is at SnowSQL, there’s always room for human error that can lead to frustration at best and at worst to dangerous levels of data access.

-So, what if you could automate that process?
+So, what if you could automate the Snowflake masking policy process?
 What if you could use a remote to do it for you to save time and keep things streamlined for your business?

-What you could be doing: automating your Snowflake masking policies with ALTR
+What you could be doing: automating Snowflake masking policies with ALTR

 Setting a sensitive data masking policy in ALTR is like clicking “2-0-9" on your remote when a commercial comes on channel 12; you log in, head to the Locks tab, and use ALTR’s interface to set a Snowflake masking policy that has already been tested for you.
 And when something changes in your org, you log back in and update your data masking policy or add a new one with just a few clicks.